polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/building-a-ui-for-the-tcr-runtime.md

 ### Calling other runtime functions

 Just like we called the `propose` function of the TCR runtime, we can call the `challenge`, `vote`, `resolve` and `claim_reward` functions also.
-In the exact same way, we call the functions using the `api.tx.<module name>.<function name>` convention and handle the corresponding events to update the UI and the off-chain state.
+In the exact same way, we call the functions using the `api.tx.<pallet name>.<function name>` convention and handle the corresponding events to update the UI and the off-chain state.

 The [tcrService.js file](https://github.com/substrate-developer-hub/substrate-tcr-ui/blob/master/src/services/tcrService.js) has all the function calls implemented in the same way.